 Pinguecula: What It Is and How to Protect Your Eyes

-A pinguecula is a common benign (noncancerous) growth on the conjunctiva, the clear membrane covering the white part of the eye, that appears as a yellowish-white bump.
+A pinguecula is a harmless, noncancerous growth on the conjunctiva, the clear tissue covering the white of the eye, often seen as a yellowish-white bump.
 Though it can occasionally appear on the outer, it typically develops on the side of the eye closest to the nose.
 Pingueculae (plural) are protein, fat, or calcium deposits that develop due to long-term environmental exposure, particularly dust, wind, and sunlight, and are commonly linked to this change.
-Under these conditions, the conjunctiva’s elastin fibers may gradually degrade
+Under these conditions, the conjunctiva’s elastin fibers may gradually degrade.

 Prevention and Treatment